Ordinary Time: October 5th

 In connection with the octave of Easter, recent years have witnessed the development and diffusion of a special devotion to the Divine Mercy based on the writings of Sr. Faustina Kowalska who was canonized 30 April 2000.
 It concentrates on the mercy poured forth in Christ's death and resurrection, fount of the Holy Spirit who forgives sins and restores joy at having been redeemed.
 Since the liturgy of the Second Sunday of Easter or Divine Mercy Sunday — as it is now called — is the natural locus in which to express man's acceptance of the Redeemer's mercy, the faithful should be taught to understand this devotion in the light of the liturgical celebrations of these Easter days.
 Indeed, "the paschal Christ is the definitive incarnation of mercy, his living sign which is both historico-salvific and eschatological.
 At the same time, the Easter liturgy places the words of the psalm on our lips: "I shall sing forever of the Lord's mercy" (Ps 89: 2).

 - St. Faustina came from Poland.
-John Paul II was also Polish, and had a great devotion to the Divine Mercy.
+Pope Saint John Paul II was also Polish, and had a great devotion to the Divine Mercy.
 He made it a feast day on the second Sunday after Easter.
-Find out more about Poland and its customs.
-It's a very Catholic country, with deep devotion to Our Lady.
+Find out more about Poland and its customs; a very Catholic country, with deep devotion to Our Lady.
 A wonderful book that gives a wonderful understanding of the culture is the Pope's biography A Witness to Hope by George Wiegel.
-This site contains many Polish Traditions.
 The Polish Art Center has many resources for Polish customs.

 St. Placid and His Companions